Roman–Parthian Wars: Hadrian's policy and later wars

 In 195, another Roman invasion of Mesopotamia began under the Emperor Septimius Severus, who occupied Seleucia and Babylon, and then sacked Ctesiphon yet again in 197.
 These wars led to the Roman acquisition of northern Mesopotamia, as far as the areas around Nisibis and Singara.
 A final war against the Parthians was launched by the emperor Caracalla, who sacked Arbela in 216, but after his assassination, his successor Macrinus lost a battle against the Parthians at Nisibis and was forced to pay tribute to Parthia, that was the last engagement of the Parthian Wars.

-Rise of the Sassanids
+Conquering of Persia by the Sassanids

 Parthia was finally destroyed by Ardashir I when he entered Ctesiphon in 226.
 The Sassanids were more centralized than the Parthian dynasties.